Best scales for body fat

-They often look similar to normal scales, but use smart tech to measure weight and body composition – the relative percentages of fat, muscle and water in the body.
-Tracking how much fat and muscle make up the body can help give an overview into health and fitness, and often encourage users to up their activity levels and improve their nutritional habits.
+They often look similar to normal scales, but use smart tech to measure weight and body composition—the relative percentages of fat, muscle and water in the body.
+Tracking how much fat and muscle make up the body can help give an overview of health and fitness, and often encourages users to up their activity levels and improve their nutritional habits.

-The best scales for body fat can cost anything from $20-$200, and the more you pay the more features you can expect to get.
-Cheaper models tend to only track weight and BMI, while the more expensive models have a wider range of body composition metrics covered, as well as advanced insights on the companion apps.
+The best scales for measuring body fat can cost anything from $20 to $200, and the more you pay, the more features you can expect to get.
+Cheaper models tend to only track weight and BMI, while the more expensive options have a wider range of body composition metrics covered, as well as advanced insights on the companion apps.

 Read on as we’ll take a deep dive into some of the bestsellers, looking at design, price, performance, accuracy and the pros and cons of each.